Beach Strawberry, Sand Strawberry

-Native to Pacific beaches and bluffs, North and South America.
+Native to Pacific beaches and bluffs and North and South America.
 A parent of the market strawberry (see Strawberry), this forms a lush, compact mat 4–8 in. high.
-Glossy dark green leaves have three tooth-edged leaflets, take on red tones in winter.
+Glossy dark green leaves have three tooth-edged leaflets and take on red tones in winter.
 White, 1-in. flowers appear in spring, occasionally followed by a few bright red, seedy, 3/4-in. fruits in summer.

 For use as a groundcover, set out nursery-grown plants 1–1 1/2 ft. apart.
 Mow or cut back annually in early spring to force new growth and prevent stem buildup.

 Grows 2–3 ft. high and 4–5 ft. wide, with leaves edged and splashed with pink and creamy w...

 Grows to 1 1/2 ft. tall; spreads quickly yet maintains a dense center.
 Pale blue flowers.
 Best variety...

 This Canary Island native is grown as a short-lived perennial in Zones 14–24 and H1, as a summer...